hbctraining/variant_analysis/lessons/05_sequence_alignment_theory.md

 vim bwa_alignment_normal.sbatch
 ```

-Now that we have opened up `vim` we need to enter `insert-mode` by pressing `i`.
-Once in `insert-mode`, we can copy and paste the following shebang line and `sbatch` directives:
+Now, we can copy and paste the following shebang line and `sbatch` directives:

 ```
 #!/bin/bash